-(Mark One) I Quarterly Report Pursuant To Section 13 Or 15(d) Of The Securities Exchange Act Of 1934 For the quarterly period ended April 5, 2020 OR

-□ Transition Report Pursuant To Section 13 Or 15(d) Of The Securities Exchange Act Of 1934 For the transition period from \\\\\ to \\\\

-Commission file number: 0-24020

-SYPRIS SOLUTIONS, INC.

-(Exact name of registrant as specified in its charter)

-Delaware

-(State or other jurisdiction of incorporation or organization)

-101 Bullitt Lane, Suite 450 Louisville, Kentucky 40222 (Address of principal executive offices) (Zip code) 61-1321992 (I.R.S.
-Employer Identification No.)

-(502) 329-2000 (Registrant's telephone number, including area code)

-Securities registered pursuant to Section 12(b) of the Act:

-Title of each class Trading Symbol(s) Name of each exchange on which registered Common Stock SYPR NASDAQ

-Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days. $\boxtimes$ Yes $\Box$ No

-Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to rule 405 of Regulation S-T (§ 232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files). $\boxtimes$ Yes $\square$ No

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company or an emerging growth company.
-See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company" and "emerging growth company" in Rule 12b-2 of the Exchange Act.

-□ Large accelerated filer □ Emerging growth company □ Accelerated filer

-$\Box$ Non-accelerated filer

-Smaller reporting company

-If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.

-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act). 🗆 Yes 🗵 No
+(Mark One) ort Pursuant To Section 13 Or 15(d) Of For the quarterly period ended OR ort Pursuant To Section 13 Or 15(d) Of For the transition period from July 5, 2020 The Securities Exchange Ac Commission file number: 0-24020 SYPRIS SOLUTION (Exact name of registrant as specifi Delaware (State or other jurisdic of incorporation or organi 101 Bullitt Lane, Suite Louisville, Kentucky 4 (Address of principal exe zation) 2 450 0222 cutive (I.R.S.
+Identification (1992) 321992 Employer cation No.) 329-2000 elephone number, offices) (Zip code) Securities registered pursuant to Section 12(b) of - including g area code) Title of each class Common Stock Trading Symbol(s) SYPR Name of each e exchange on which registered NASDAQ Indicate by check mark whether the registrant (during the preceding 12 months (or for such shaper requirements for the past 90 days. ⊠ Yes □ No Indicate by check mark whether the registrant Regulation S-T (§ 232.405 of this chapter) durifiles). ⊠ Yes □ No norter period that the registrant was re quired to file such reports), eractive Data File required ( and (2) has been subject to such filing to be submitted pursuant to rule 405 or Indicate by check mark whether the registrant is emerging growth company.
+See the definition company" in Rule 12b-2 of the Exchange Act. ☐ Large accelerated filer ☐ Acc ccelerated filer 🗵 Nor n-accelerated filer ⊠ Smaller reporting company If an emerging growth company, indicate by che or revised financial accounting standards provide tion period for complying with any new Indicate by check mark whether the registrant is a shell company (as defined in Rule 12 b-2 of the Exchange Act). □ ] Yes ⊠ No

-As of May 8, 2020, the Registrant had 21,309,580 shares of common stock outstanding.
+As of August 9, 2020, the Registrant had 21,379,580 shares of common stock outstanding